1. The Siesta and Business Hours

 Greeting people in Spain can be confusing for foreigners, often leading to embarrassing situations.

-In a less formal context, we shake hands or air-kiss each cheek.
+In a less formal situation, we shake hands or air-kiss each cheek.
 However, cheek kissing is only acceptable between ladies, and gentlemen and ladies.

-In an informal context, same as above, except that cheek kissing between gentlemen is allowed if they are family.
+Finally, in an informal situation, we do the same as above, except that cheek kissing between gentlemen is allowed if they are family.

 13. Vale (pronounced Bah-Leh)